 There is a great view over the Orara Valley from the waterfall on Scrubby Gully creek, up on the sandstone escarpment of Sherwood Nature Reserve.

-Woolgoolga Creek Falls is reached after a short forest walk from the picnic area, but the access road was damaged in the 2021 floods and is currently closed.
+Woolgoolga Creek Falls is reached after a short forest walk from the picnic area.

 Waterfalls near Orara Valley